mherling/DistrictHeatSim/README.md

 Contributions or ideas for the project are welcome.
 Please adhere to standard coding practices and submit pull requests for review.

 # License
-MIT license
+Current version of software written and maintained by Jonas Pfeiffer (HSZG) MIT license